pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
 														I get very excited about a nice map.
 Folium is a powerful Python library that helps you create several types of Leaflet maps.
+In this project I created a webmap with 2 layers that can be turn on or off.
+The first layer shows the population of the area based on color and the other layer show locations of volcanos with pop-up dots that can be clicked to show elevation.
 													</p>

 												</div>